What is The challenge?

 Concurrency ≠ threads; it's a coordination pattern.

-8. Observability: Seeing the hidden costs
+8. Observability: seeing the hidden costs

 flowchart LR